veertuinc/anklet/plugins/handlers/github/README.md

 ## Development

 This plugin handles running jobs queued in the DB.
-It also is responsible for finding completed jobs in the DB and cleaning them up.
+It checks queued items one by one (starting at 0 index) to find one that it can run.
+It is also responsible for finding completed jobs in the DB and cleaning the jobs up, even if it can't run the job according to requirements.

 ### Functions